trevnorris/defactor/README.md

 * All generated deferreds have a `promise()` method that will return a promise object

-* Events will persist after triggered if `true` is passed when instantiating the deferred
+* Events will be cleared after triggering if `true` is passed when instantiating the deferred

 * Trigger execution is non-blocking

 ## Roadmap

-* (v0.1.3) Pass in a list of queues in an array or space delimited string to `add()`

 * (v0.1.4) Add `progress( fn )` method to deferreds.
 Will execute fn when any object instantiated from the deferred triggers.